trussworks/trussels-guide/trussels.md

 You will likely end up with a mix of project channels, team channels, and fun channels.

-## Tool: Gusto (payroll provider)
+## Tool: Paylocity (payroll provider and bridge to benefits)
-Gusto is where you request time off, enroll in and learn about medical/dental/vision benefits, manage where your paychecks go, etc.
+Paylocity is where you request time off, link to enroll in and learn about medical/dental/vision benefits, manage where your paychecks go, etc.

 Your benefits become active on the 1st of the month following your start date, but you can opt in at any time during the first 30 days of your employment.
-If you are outside of Northern California, you are only eligible for our PPO health insurance options, as Kaiser is strictly NorCal.
-Because Truss is based in California, our health providers will say “California” even if you are elsewhere.
-Please ask us if you’d like for a double-check.

-Gusto emails you every other Friday, which is when we get paid, and once a month with a survey, which we hope you’ll fill out.
+Truss offers HMO plans for Trussels in California as well as PPO plans for Trussels regardless of location.

 ## Resource: A little history
 If you’re curious to learn more about our history and our goals, check out :lock:[the Founder presentation from the 2019 offsite](https://drive.google.com/drive/folders/12z0jg3xkc2CLH8xNmNUS0fOGdexXmE7U).